 Windows 10 Deployment Tools: Which Ones Do You Need?

-Major Windows updates used to happen every five years or so, and you might take a couple of years to roll one out across a large enterprise.
+Major Windows updates used to happen every five years or so, and could take a couple of years to roll out across a large enterprise.
 Today, Microsoft issues major updates annually, and only supports older versions of Windows for 30 months.
-Best practices dictate that organizations strive to deploy Windows 10 updates every year.
+Organizations have no choice but to deploy Windows 10 updates every year.

 Managing Windows 10 updates has always been a challenge for any large enterprise, and it’s even more complicated now.
 The sheer number of endpoints, devices and environments has grown exponentially.
-And, let’s be honest, deploying a Windows update to thousands of employees across multiple office buildings was difficult enough, but now you may be deploying that update to thousands of employees in their homes – each with different equipment and bandwidth.
+And, let’s be honest, deploying a Windows update to 5,000 employees across multiple office buildings was difficult enough, but now you may be deploying that update to 5,000 employees in their homes – each with a different equipment and bandwidth.

-Most enterprises can’t take the risk of deploying a Windows update without extensive testing of critical applications, thoughtful planning of deployment waves, and precise levels of execution.
-To take this careful approach at scale for every annual update, you need to automate as much of the process as possible.
+Most enterprises can’t take the risk of deploying a Windows update without extensive testing of critical applications, careful planning of deployment waves and careful execution.
+To take this careful approach at scale for every annual update, enterprises need to automate as much of the process as possible.

 There are many tools on the market designed to facilitate updates, but which Windows 10 deployment tools do project managers most need to understand?

-You’ll find quite a few tools are involved in a Windows 10 deployment – many of them from Microsoft.
-The work these tools do falls into several broad categories, with many tools in more than one category:
+You’ll find quite a few Windows 10 deployment tools – many of them from Microsoft.
+The work these tools do falls into four broad categories, with many tools in more than one category:

-• System Management Tools, which include configuration managers, endpoint managers and inventory platforms.
+• Systems management tools, which include configuration managers, endpoint managers and inventory platforms.
 These will scan your company’s devices, create an inventory of hardware and installed applications, and deploy updates or new software.
 You may also use these tools to request periodic deployment success/fail reports.
-System management tools include BigFix, Microsoft System Center Configuration Manager, Altiris, Ivanti, Kace, and Microsoft’s InTune.
+Systems management tools include BigFix, Microsoft’s Service Center Configuration Manager, Altiris, Ivanti, Kace, Configuration Manager and Microsoft’s InTune.

 • Microsoft Desktop Analytics, which helps you plan testing and pilot deployments based on installed desktop applications and drivers.
-However, it requires Microsoft System Center Configuration Manager to function and will not interface with other system management tools.
+However, it requires Microsoft Configuration Manager to function and will not interface with other systems management tools.

-• Spreadsheets, which you have probably needed to bring together data from all these other tools, as well as to track and schedule deployments.
+• Spreadsheets, which are often needed to bring together data from all these other tools, as well as to track and schedule deployments.

 What these tools don’t do